Purpose of the Grant Program

 Interest and experience in Haaga-Helia’s core research (RD) areas would be appreciated.

-U.S. Scholar Program eligibility guidelines and review criteria are published on the Fulbright Scholar Program website.
+You can read more about the general U.S. Scholar Program eligibility guidelines and review criteria on the Fulbright U.S. Scholar Program main page.

 Haaga-Helia University of Applied Sciences

-Haaga-Helia University of Applied Sciences has a staff of 750 professionals and 11,000 students of whom 10% are international students.
+Haaga-Helia University of Applied Sciences has a staff of 700 professionals and 11,000 students of whom 10% are international students degree students.
 Haaga-Helia offers Bachelor and Master programs in Finnish and in English.

 Helsinki is a modern European capital located in Southern Finland.
 The Helsinki Metropolitan Area has a population of 1.2 million, and is the most developed region in Finland and the center of business life, education and culture.